terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 3: Build Reusable UI Components — ✅ COMPLETED
+## Step 3: Build Reusable UI Components —
 **Objective:** Create modular UI for consistent user experience.
 - [`QuoteCardView.swift`](../Components/QuoteCardView.swift) is a semantic, reusable card for displaying bilingual quotes, categories, and actions, with clear separation of concerns and preview support.
 - [`CustomButton.swift`](../Components/CustomButton.swift) provides a flexible, consistent button used across all interactive UI.